 Prediction 3: We present results for Prediction 3 in the first four columns of Table 5.
 Here, we consider the full sample of firms, including non-importers.
-In columns (1) and (2), we report specifications including 4-digit sector fixed effects to use the cross-sectional variation to identify coefficients.
-Importers from labor-abundant countries are around 23 percent 48 more skill-intensive in their domestic production than non-importers; this effect is statistically highly significant and robust to controlling for year fixed effects in column (2).
+In columns (1) and (2), we report specifications including 4-digit sector fixed effects, using the cross-sectional variation to identify coefficients.
+Importers from labor-abundant countries are around 23 percent51 more skill-intensive in their domestic production than non-importers; this effect is statistically highly significant and robust to controlling for year fixed effects in column (2).
 Importers from skill-abundant countries are instead somewhat less skill-intensive than non-importers (around 3.3 percent (column (1)).
 In columns (3) and (4), we report results including firm fixed effects, thereby identifying the effects using within-firm changes in import status: the result in column (4), which also controls for year fixed effects, indicates that starting to import from labor-abundant countries is associated with a 4-percent increase in skill intensity, while starting to import from skill-abundant countries is associated with a 1.2-percent decrease.

-Prediction 4: We now test Prediction 4 and consider the import intensity of firms as our explanatory variable of interest.
+Prediction 4: We now consider the import intensity of firms as our explanatory variable of interest.
 We always include firm fixed effects in these specifications.
 Results are reported in columns (5)-(8) of Table 5.
 In columns (5) and (6) we include all firms in the sample (including non-importers), while in columns (7) and (8) we restrict the sample to importers from both sets of countries, which - as explained below - is the sample considered in our instrumental-variable regressions.
+Note that in this case we identify the impact of changes in imports/sales from labor-abundant and skill-abundant locations within a given firm.
 Columns (6) and (8) additionally include year fixed effects.
-Columns (5) and (6) imply that a one-percentage point increase in imports to sales from laborabundant countries increases domestic skill intensity by 0.25 to 0.3 percent.
+Columns (5) and (6) imply that a one-percentage point increase in imports to sales from labor-abundant countries increases domestic skill intensity by 0.25 to 0.3 percent.
 This effect stands in contrast to the impact of importing from skill-abundant countries: a one-unit increase in the imports-to-sales ratio from these countries reduces firm-level skill intensity slightly.
 However, this effect is not statistically significant.
 Finally, the point estimates for the sample of importers from both sets of countries (columns (7)-(8)) are very similar to those obtained for the full sample of firms, confirming that we can focus on these firms when considering the causal impact of importing on domestic skill intensity in the instrumental-variable regressions reported below.

-$^{^{48}22.7=100(\}exp(0.2047)-1), (column (1)).$
+$^{^{51}22.7 = 100^{}(\}exp(0.2047) - 1), (\text{column } (1)).$

-In Appendix Table A-6, we present results for the same specifications but additionally include a number of firm-level controls (TFP, exports, firm size and capital intensity) that could be confounds with importing.49 We show that our results are robust to including them in the regressions.
+In Appendix Table A-6, we present results for the same specifications but additionally include a number of firm-level controls (TFP, exports, firm size and capital intensity) that could be confounds with importing.52 We show that our results are robust to including them in the regressions.